 Truth to be told, before this year I never considered Tel Aviv a holiday destination.
 But I have been fortunate enough to visit Tel Aviv not just once, but three times this year, a whole week each time.
-Yes these were work trips, so sightseeing time was limited, but nevertheless we managed to squeeze some in.
+Yes these were work trips, so sightseeing was limited, but nevertheless we managed to squeeze some in.
 Allowing me to share with you my Top 5 things to do and see in Tel Aviv.

 With less than half a million inhabitants, Tel Aviv isn’t huge, in fact it is only number 2 in Israel, after Jerusalem.
 And with barely a hundred years of history under its belt, it isn’t ancient either (losing hands down to Jerusalem with over 6000 years).
 But Tel Aviv is a very vibrant city and an up and coming party location and sure worth a visit.

 With my last work trip over, I can’t wait to come back one day.
 I’d love to get a chance to actually show Mr T Tel Aviv and beyond.

 Enough of the introduction.
 Here are my Top 5 things to do and see in Tel Aviv:

 Enjoy the beaches

 Tel Aviv has wonderful sandy beaches (unlike so many of our UK beaches, hardly any pebbles in sight).
-And it being the Mediterranean Sea, the water is warm and wonderful.
+And with it being the Mediterranean Sea, the water is warm and wonderful.

 If lying in the sand for hours isn’t quite your thing, there is plenty to keep you occupied.
 Sport seems to be the number one thing to do at Tel Aviv beach.
 Whether it is wave boarding, running along the promenade, using the free outdoor gyms or simply playing beach ball and volley ball, there sure is something for everyone.